uthpalaherath/uthpalaherath.github.io/_pages/about.md

     caption: "Photo by [Pasindu Dhananjaya](https://unsplash.com/@pasiiijay) on [Unsplash](https://unsplash.com)"
 ---

 Hello!
-I'm Uthpala, a Postdoctoral Associate in the Department of Mechanical Engineering and Materials Science (MEMS) at Duke University.
-I work with [Dr. Volker Blum's](https://aims.pratt.duke.edu) research group, exploring computational materials science-the fascinating intersection of physics, engineering, chemistry, and computer science.
+I'm Uthpala.
+I recently completed a postdoc at Duke University in the Department of Mechanical Engineering and Materials Science (MEMS) where I was a team member in [Dr. Volker Blum's](https://aims.pratt.duke.edu) research group, exploring computational materials science-the fascinating intersection of physics, engineering, chemistry, and computer science.

 ## My journey